bamlab/ecoappscore/devicesDurability/performances/jankyFramesPercentage.md

 ### Grading

-We have tested an application with 23% of janky frames.
-The user notices it but it isn't annoying.
-The indicator is rather subjective and arbitrary for the moment.
-It will evolve.

 Score according to the number of junky frames observed:

 - A < 15% : The user does not perceive the janky frames